-With the issuance of the updated frameworks related to elements of financial statements and presentation in December 2021, the FASB currently has three framework projects on its agenda: measurement, the reporting entity, and recognition/derecognition.
+With the issuance of the updated frameworks related to elements of financial statements and presentation in December 2021, the FASB currently has only one framework project on its agenda: measurement.
 Its project, dealing with its measurement conceptual framework, is focused on agreeing on the meanings of key terms and what the objectives and qualitative characteristics imply for measurement, identifying appropriate types of measurements, and determining which measurements to use in specific circumstances.
 This project is currently in initial deliberations, with no exposure documents issued.